 A limited number of fellowships and research assistantships are available, either through the resources of the University, the program/department itself, the Institute for Health & Aging, or ongoing research programs in the department or on campus.

-In addition to the Institute for Health & Aging, SBS is affiliated with the Institute for Health Policy Studies (IHPS) and the Department of Anthropology, History and Social Medicine (DAHSM).
+In addition to the Institute for Health & Aging, SBS is affiliated with the Institute for Health Policy Studies (IHPS) and the Department of Humanities and Social Sciences.
 SBS is also part of the Center for Health and Community (CHC), a group of health policy and social sciences departments and research units with a common mission that includes advancing innovative partnerships and interdisciplinary programs.

 Recruitment and screening of applications for this program is handled directly by the SBS department.
 The SBS (and IHA) offices are located in the Mission Bay campus, 490 Illinois Street, Floor 12, sharing a corner with the Chase Center and adjacent to the bay.